2 Die in Vegas-Area Small Plane Crash; Man on Ground Escapes

 “I could hear the propeller ... it sounded like a helicopter," Langson told reporters.
 "Then I heard a thud, crash, and a gigantic ball of flames.
 Fuel splashed over my construction trailer.”

-Two people were aboard the Cessna 310R aircraft that took off minutes earlier from North Las Vegas Airport, Clark County fire Capt.
+Two people were aboard the Cessna 310R that took off minutes earlier from North Las Vegas Airport, Clark County fire Capt.
 Thomas Touchstone said.
-The plane crashed against a block wall in a desert lot about 4 miles (6.4 kilometers) northwest of Henderson Executive Airport.
+The plane crashed against a metal wall in a desert lot about 4 miles (6.4 kilometers) northwest of Henderson Executive Airport.

 Langson, a race car driver, described searing heat from the crash but said he escaped uninjured.
 He was checked by paramedics after reporting lightheadedness from fuel fumes.
 Residents around Las Vegas saw a plume of smoke.